Page images

 Upon such grounds being furnished, such secretary or intended secretary may summon the Registrar to appear before the Court or a judge to substantiate and uphold such grounds of refusal or neglect.
 And upon the hearing of the summons the Court or judge may make

-such order thereon as the circumstances of the case may require.
-And upon any such summons the Court or judge may make such order as to costs as may seem fit.
+Her thereon as the circumstances of the case may require.
+And y such summons the Court or judge may make such order as to may seem fit.

 Powers, Rights, and Privileges of Building Societies.